Natural beauty products are having a moment all over the world, so it’s little surprise K-Beauty is also turning towards nature.

 Case in point – COSRX.

-Korean Beauty label COSRX has made a name based on sleek, simple products that contain high percentages of active ingredients tailored for those with sensitive, acne-prone skin.
+Korean Beauty label COSRX has made a name based on sleek, simple products.
+Their products contain high percentages of active ingredients that are tailored for those with sensitive, acne-prone skin.

 COSRX’s direct marketing approach includes communicating with its customers through Instagram, Facebook and email.

-Several years ago, the label introduced a new brightening essence, “White Power Essence” (which they hoped would identify it as a skin-brightening product).
+Several years ago, the label introduced a new brightening essence, “White Power Essence“.
+They hoped this would identify it as a skin “brightening” product (known in Korean as “whitening”).

-Western consumers however were quick to point out the negative connotations of the term “White Power” and COSRX took the hint – quickly – changing the name to “Whitening Power Essence”.
+Western consumers however were quick to point out the negative connotations of the term “White Power”.
+COSRX got the message, quickly changing the name to “Whitening Power Essence”.

 In the same way, consumer demand for products that are skin-friendly, environmentally-friendly and animal-friendly has also driven the demand for natural Korean Beauty products.